My name is Stephanie DeMichele, and I'm a #BoyMom, a #GenZ cheerleader, a #LifelongLearner, and a slayer of #edtech

 I said a difficult goodbye to the classroom to take a position the Technology Integration Coordinator for a mid-sized school district for two years.
 My work included designing, implementing, and overseeing, district-wide technology integration operations; developing technology blended and flipped learning opportunities for teachers; and assisting with district initiatives such as data-driven decision-making, professional learning communities, and re-thinking formative assessments.

 My journey, as you can see, hasn't been linear or planned, or even expected, but I'm loving it!
-At this time in my life, I'm exactly where I need to be, and that's as an educational consultant with the Educational Service Center of Northeast Ohio, working with teachers and students to incorporate and transform our learning environments with technology.
+At this time in my life, I'm exactly where I need to be, and that's as a digital learning coach and designer with the Educational Service Center of Northeast Ohio, working with teachers and students to incorporate and transform our learning environments with technology.

 In 2016, I was a recipient of the Ideastream Betty C. Cope Award for outstanding service and commitment to supporting the education outreach of its organization.
 In 2018, I was asked to join Matt Miller's Ditch That Textbook Speakers Bureau.

 And I'm not done yet!

 I've been obsessed with creating online learning experiences via online edtech courses, webinars, and a library of short instructional videos.
 I've also been traveling and speaking more at conferences and other events.
 I blog.
-I'm working on a book.
-I have digital lessons available in my TpT store.
-And I'm trying to figure out how to make digital learning more accessible, less scary, and easy-peasy for today's educators.
+I'm also transferring my skills to corporate settings.
+And I'm always trying to figure out how to make digital learning more accessible, less scary, and easy-peasy for today's learners.

 Thanks for stopping by, and if you have any questions about me, my work, or my blog, please feel free to get in touch!